 Let's take a look at the next dashboard.

 This one is a little bit more interesting because it does have certain variances calculated.
-We see the revenue percentage variance in their relation to budget.
-There's also comparison to budget.
+We see the revenue percentage variance in their relation to the budget.
+There's also a comparison to budget.
 If you focus really hard to try and understand all of this you might glean some information.

 Again, it's really difficult to see whether the performance is good or bad?
 That's something that should be obvious in a few seconds.
 You should be able to see whether performance is good or bad and how good or how bad.
 Are we looking at one percent below the plan?
 Or is the performance 50% below the plan?
 This is something that should be obvious.
 What was the thing that contributed in a positive or negative way?
 It's only when you understand what happened that you're able to take action.